kumarsiddappa-git/DropperResourceSection/README.md

    		then the resource file to be linked is resources.o

-Understanding the line of Code which are important to the resource access
+A. Understanding the line of Code which are important to the resource access

 		res = FindResource(NULL, MAKEINTRESOURCE(CALC_ICO), RT_RCDATA);
 		resHandle = LoadResource(NULL, res);